Skip to content

 A modern version of “The Boy Who Cried Wolf” might be titled “The Phone That Cried Important.”

-How many of the notifications that come out of your phone are meaningful signals?
+How many of the notifications that come out of your phone are actually meaningful signals?

 a Facebook notification on an iPhone